Bernadette Peters: Personal life

 Peters and Steve Martin began a romantic relationship in 1977 that lasted approximately four years.
 By 1981, her popularity led to her appearing on the cover and in a non-nude spread in the December 1981 issue of Playboy Magazine, in which she posed in lingerie designed by Bob Mackie.

 Peters married investment adviser Michael Wittenberg on July 20, 1996, at the Millbrook, New York, home of long-time friend Mary Tyler Moore.
 Wittenberg died at age 43 on September 26, 2005, in a helicopter crash in Montenegro while on a business trip.
+Peters married sound designer Tom Sorce in 2024.